idaholab/moose/framework/doc/content/source/vectorpostprocessors/ElementValueSampler.md

 element.

-!alert note title=Vector names / CSV output column names The `ElementValueSampler` declares a vector for each spatial coordinate, (`x`, `y`, `z`) of the centroid of the element, as well as its id, and a vector named after each variable sampled, containing the variable values.
+!alert note title=Vector names / CSV output column names `ElementValueSampler` declares a vector for each spatial coordinate, (`x`, `y`, `z`), of the centroid of the element along with its ID as well as a vector named after each variable sampled, containing the variable values.

 !syntax parameters /VectorPostprocessors/ElementValueSampler